bittide/Callisto.jl/docs/src/index.md

 The following is a more complete example.
 In particular, here we are setting the uncontrolled frequencies of the system to be approximately 200MHz, with a maximum error of 100ppm.

 We are also running the system in units of nanoseconds, so 200MHz corresponds to a frequency of 0.2.
 The sampling period of the controller is given by `poll_period`, but this is in units of localticks.
 Because sampling is driven by the local clock, it can only be set in localticks.
-The variable `base_freq` contains the approximate frequency (or *base frequency*) of the oscillators.
-Here we scale `poll_period` by the base frequency so that the sampling rate is about 1e5 nanoseconds.
+The variable `typical_freq` contains the approximate frequency of the oscillators.
+Here we scale `poll_period` by the typical frequency so that the sampling rate is about 1e5 nanoseconds.

 The `base_freq` option to `CalOpts` is used by the controller.
 Because we are using a PI controller, setting the `base_freq` is important.
-In the PI controller, the integral is approximated by a running sum scaled by the approximate sampling period, which is `1/base_freq`.
+In the PI controller, the integral is approximated by a running sum scaled by `1/base_freq`.
+We set `base_freq` equal to `typical_freq` for this approximation.